 How is this different from Spotify’s wireless streaming through, say, Sonos?

 Well, that’s a bespoke piece of software built specifically for Sonos.
-Spotify Connect, on the other hand, is a one-size-fits-all solution that can be rolled out to work with pretty much anything, including more entry-level audio products.
+Spotify Connect is a one-size-fits-all solution that can be rolled out to work with pretty much anything, including more entry-level audio products.

 Does it work with any sound system I have at home?